gregorwolf/SAP-NPM-API-collection/apis/hdi-deploy/README.md

 If the technical database user does not have GRANT privileges by its own, but only EXECUTE privileges on a stored procedure which can grant the privileges, then the following settings are required:

-- At the datababase, a GRANT procedure must exist (or be visible) in the schema which is used in the user-provided service; an example is shown below.
+- At the database, a GRANT procedure must exist (or be visible) in the schema which is used in the user-provided service; an example is shown below.
 - The technical database user must have EXECUTE privileges on the GRANT procedure.
 - The name of the GRANT procedure must be specified in the user-provided service in the `"procedure"` field, e.g. `"procedure": "GRANT"`.
 - The scheme name of the GRANT procedure can be specified in the user-provided service in the `"procedure_schema"` field, e.g. `"procedure_schema": "A_SCHEMA"`.